ryansurf/Helium_Status/README.md

 # Helium_Status
 Program that checks status(offline/online) of a Helium Miner.
 If the miner is offline the user is sent a warning via sms to let them know.
+I use this so I do not have to manically check to see if my miner is online and running as expected, the code does so for you.

 ## How to Use